Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Discussion

 \subsection{Concluding Remarks}

 In this article, we propose a novel expression of latent basis growth models to allow for individual measurement occasions and further extend the model to analyze joint longitudinal processes.
-The results of the simulation studies and real-world data analyses demonstrate that the model's valuable capabilities of exploring parallel nonlinear change patterns.
-As discussed above, the proposed method can be further extended in practice and further examined in methodology.
+The results of both the simulation studies and real-world data analyses underscore the model's valuable capabilities for exploring parallel nonlinear change patterns.
+As discussed above, the proposed method offers avenues for both practical extensions and further methodological examination.

 \thefigure{\arabic{figure}}

 \thetable{\arabic{table}}